Freight Shipping from Chattanooga to Long Beach

 How much does it cost to ship freight from Chattanooga to Long Beach?

-Full truckload (FTL) rates from Chattanooga, TN to Long Beach, CA currently range from $5,222-$6,437 for a standard dry van load over the 2,429-mile route.
+Full truckload (FTL) rates from Chattanooga, TN to Long Beach, CA currently range $5,222-$6,437 (roughly $2.15-$2.67 per mile over 2,429 miles).
 LTL shipments typically cost $1,536-$2,465 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chattanooga to Long Beach?